kaptandatasolutions/kaptandatasolutions.github.io/_posts/2026-05-10-14-13-mastering-ai-assisted-coding-a-foundational-system-for-engineers-and-product-managers.md

 In today's fast-evolving tech landscape, the role of an engineer is shifting.
 It's no longer just about writing code, but about engaging in higher-leverage tasks like planning and validation.
 This article, based on a comprehensive workshop, demystifies AI coding assistance, offering a foundational, accessible system for reliable and repeatable results.
 Forget over-engineered frameworks; this approach focuses on core principles across three key phases: **Ideation, Iteration (the PIV Loop), and System Evolution**.

-This methodology is designed to be adaptable, working with various tools like Cloud Code, GitHub Copilot, Jira, Linear, or other work management platforms.
+This methodology is designed to be adaptable, working with various tools like Claude Code, GitHub Copilot, Jira, Linear, or other work management platforms.
 The key is having a single place for work management and another for interacting with a large language model (LLM) to generate code.

 ## The Three Phases of AI-Assisted Coding